joseph/faraday_simulation/README.md

 # FaradaySimulation

-A [Faraday]() extension to provide dynamic stubbing.
-This makes it possible to simulate more of the behavior of the target service in your tests and when your app is running in development mode.
+A [Faraday](https://github.com/technoweenie/faraday) extension to provide dynamic stubbing.
+This makes it much easier to simulate the behavior of the target service in your tests and when your app is running in development mode.

 ## Usage

-The `FaradaySimulation::Adapter` class is the equivalent of Faraday's own test adapter, but you can do a bit more with the stubs:
+The `FaradaySimulation::Adapter` class is the equivalent of Faraday's own test adapter, but the stubbing is more powerful:

     conn = Faraday::Connection.new { |builder|
       builder.use(FaradaySimulation::Adapter) { |stub|